-A compound word made up of two words: Russian for SWINE ([svin'ya]/n./- [svino-] /adj./ is used as a part of a compound word /ukr./), and Ukrainian for LANGUAGE ('mova' /n/ - [movnyye]/adj./ - a second part of the compound word that describe what language people speak, e.g. [Ruskomovnyye] (people who speak Russian, [Anglomovnyye] (English speaking people).
-So, this word that literally means that the Ukrainian language is a language of swine
+A compound word made up of the Russian word for swine ([svin'ya]/n./, [svino-] /adj./), and the Ukrainian word for language ('mova' /n/, [movnyye]/ adj./ - the second part of the compound word that describes what language people speak, e.g. Ruskomovnyye for people who speak Russian, Anglomovnyye for people who speak English).
+So, this word literally means that the Ukrainian language is a language of swine.

-TomosoMaidannyye

-A compound word made up of two words: TOMOS, a Greek word used to call a decree of the head of a particular Eastern Orthodox church on certain matters (such as the level of dependence of an autonomous church from its mother church), in terms of Ukraine, it means that on 6 January 2019 by Tomos of Ecumenical Patriarch Bartholomew, the Orthodox Church of Ukraine got separated from the Russian Orthodox Church, and MAIDAN (see above)
+TomosoMaidannyye A compound word made up of 'tomos', a Greek word used to refer to a decree of the head of a particular Eastern Orthodox church on certain matters (such as the level of dependence of an autonomous church from its mother church) - in terms of Ukraine, it means that on January 6, 2019, by Tomos of Ecumenical Patriarch Bartholomew, the Orthodox Church of Ukraine got separated from the Russian Orthodox Church; and Maidan (see above).

-Ukry A shortened pejorative word for 'Ukrainians', similar to 'Ukes' Usry Pejorative variants for 'Ukrainians', shortened and Usraintsy full, based on the Russian word 'USRATSIA' ('shit Usaintsy one's pants') Ussaintsy, Usranskiye, adj.
+Ukry A shortened pejorative word for 'Ukrainians', similar to 'Ukes'.
+Usry Usraintsy Usaintsy Ussaintsy, Usranskiye, adj.
+Pejorative variants for 'Ukrainians', shortened and full, based on the Russian word 'usratsia' ('shit one's pants').
 Ukrofashysty A compound word literally meaning UKRAINIAN FASCHISTS Ukropy, Ukropovskiye, adj.
 A Russian word for 'dill plant' [ukrop].
-The use is based on phonetical similarity with word UKRaine, UKRainians.
-The idea is to show Ukrainians as plants for eating.
-Ukrosuki A compound word made up of UKRY (see above) and the Russian word for BITCHes (suki /ukr., pl./) Ukropridurki A compound word made up of UKRY (see above) and the Russian word for JACKASSes (pridurki /rus., pl./ Ukrograzhdane A compound word made up of UKRY (see above) and the Russian word for CITIZENS, (grazhdane / rus., pl./ but with derogative meaning Ugroby A word that sounds similar to UKROPY though provokes also associations with the Russian word for SCREW UP (ugrobit' /rus., verb) Ukrosvolochi A compound word made up of UKRY (see above) and the Russian word for SVOLOCHI (bastards / eng., pl./) Khokhlodauny A compound word made up of KHOKHLY (see above) and the Russian word for Down's syndrome sufferers [douny] /n., pl.(ukr.)/ Khlopchyky - strybuntsi Transliterated Ukrainian words for 'BOYS' and 'GRASSHOPPER", used sarcastically.
+The use is based on phonetical similarity with the word UKRaine, UKRainians.
+The idea is to illustrate Ukrainians as plants for eating.
+Ukrosuki A compound word made up of Ukry (see above) and the Russian word for bitches (suki /ukr., pl./).
+Ukropridurki A compound word made up of Ukry (see above) and the Russian word for jackasses (pridurki /rus., pl./).
+Ukrograzhdane A compound word made up of Ukry (see above) and the Russian word for citizens (grazhdane /rus., pl./) with a derogative meaning.
+Ugroby A word that sounds similar to Ukropy, though provokes associations with the Russian word for screwup (ugrobit' /rus., verb).
+Ukrosvolochi A compound word made up of Ukry (see above) and the Russian word for bastards (svolochi /rus., pl./).
+Khokhlodauny A compound word made up of 'khokhly' (see above) and the Russian word for Down's syndrome sufferers ([douny] /n., pl.(ukr.)/).
+Khlopchyky strybuntsi Transliterated Ukrainian words for 'boys' and 'grass-hopper', used sarcastically.
 This was a derogative name for Ukrainians who 'jumped' at the Maidan in 2014.